Monday, April 19, 2010

 Jim started Stephens as a camper in 1968 -- at the somewhat advanced age of 15.
 Apparently he was not all that keen to go the first time, but once he got there, he was bitten by the bug.
 Not only was Stephens a major part of his life for the next 11 years, but it also provided the foundation for his lifelong career in camping.

-Brian "Stubby"Law.
+After his first year as camper, Jim followed in 1969 as a counsellor-in-training (CIT) under the leadership of Brian "Stubby"Law.
 Included in that group were a number of guys (including Jim, Neil Robinson, Jamie Grant and Mike Pawluk) that went on to play major roles at Stephens in the resident and wilderness programs throughout the next number of years.

-boy's six week trip in 1973.
+Jim was a counsellor and canoe tripper during the early 70s culminating in his leading the fourth ever boy's six week trip in 1973.
 That trip was perhaps the most remote and challenging ever, a route that started in South Indian Lake and travelled the length of the Seal River into Hudson Bay, north of Churchill, Manitoba.

 During the next few years Jim was back in camp as a section director and canoeing specialist.
 Winters saw him working at Kinsmen Lodge at the Y's Camp Manitou.